Mother & Slaughter Excerpt

 “That’s not how this works.”

-The tip of the blade moved as the girl swallowed.
+The tip of the blade moved as she swallowed.
 She shut her eye and began muttering under her breath and Eleanor sighed and lifted the dagger.
 She scratched her brow with the hilt while the girl prayed, and when she was finished, she looked down.

 “You really think he’s up there, huh?”